The Cost of Secure Restaking vs. Proof-of-Stake: Introduction

-We study a complementary question of aggregating given secure PoS protocols into a secure restaking graph.
+\item To upper bound restaking savings, we use simple secure PoS constructions from the original restaking graph.
+In particular, we upper bound the value of restaking savings with the highest degree among the projects.
+Another upper bound is the minimum incidence of any validator in the cover of a validator set by project neighborhoods.
+The third upper bound is equal to second largest multiplicative inverse of the security parameter, which is a small constant value in many practical cases.
+The last upper bound is equal to the square root of the number of validators.
+Next, we give a construction to lower bound this value.
+The lower bound example asymptotically matches all upper bounds obtained. \item We study a complementary question of aggregating given secure PoS protocols into a secure restaking graph.
 When aggregating, each validator adds stakes across projects that they secure in separate PoS protocols, resulting in a restaking graph.
 Similarly to the restaking savings, we define {\it PoS savings} as the total additional stake required to add validators in the aggregate restaking graph to make it secure.
-We first construct an example showing that the resulting restaking graph is not secure, in fact, at least an additional stake equal to the original total stake is required to make it secure, thus showing a lower bound of $1$ on PoS savings.
-We also provide an upper bound on PoS savings as a function of the underlying restaking graph.
+We first construct an example showing that the resulting restaking graph is not secure.
+In fact, at least an additional stake equal to the original total stake times the number of projects/validators minus one is required to make it secure, thus showing a lower bound of number of projects/validators minus one on PoS savings.
+We also provide an upper bound on PoS savings, which exactly matches a lower bound. \end{enumerate}